THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Ezekiel, Chapter 47 is an example of prophetic allegory.
 The passage may refer to the restoration of Solomon’s Temple.
 But mixed with the immediate Jewish application is the futuristic application to the Christian Church.
 The first verse speaks of the Holy Spirit who flows from the Christian heart:

-Afterward he brought me again unto the door of the house [Jesus is the Door of the House of God—John 10:9]; and, behold, waters issued out from under the threshold of the house eastward: for the forefront of the house stood toward the east, and the waters came down from under from the right side of the house, at the south side of the altar.
+Then he brought me back to the door of the temple; and there was water, flowing from under the threshold of the temple toward the east, for the front of the temple faced east; the water was flowing from under the right side of the temple, south of the altar.
 (Ezekiel 47:1)

 It also flows from the Christian.